open-make/openmakewebsite/content/blog/2023-08-02-openmake-ii-funded/index.en.md

 ## The team

 The open make core team does not change.
+We are welcoming a fourth PI from the Charité, such that all four BUA universities are represented.

 It is also time to congratulate Prof. (!!)
 Sacha Hodencq, team member as a visiting scientist, who got a permanent position in Grenoble (Maître de conférences).